sindresorhus/grunt-concurrent/readme.md

 *The output will be messy when combining certain tasks.
 This option is best used with tasks that don't exit like `watch` and `nodemon` to monitor the output of long-running concurrent tasks.*

+### logTaskName

+Type: `boolean|number`<br>
+Default: `false`

+When logging the output of concurrent tasks with `logConcurrentOutput` you can set `logTaskName` to prepend the name of the task to the beginning of every output line.
+Specify a number to limit the maximum number of characters used for the task name.

 ## License